wlai-axway/test/README.md

 ### Set up publishing to Zoomin

-To enable publishing of the microsite content as a new _bundle_ on Zoomin production doc portal you must create a classification file, properties file, and zip file as detailed in [Docs-as-code on Zoomin](https://techweb.axway.com/confluence/display/RDAPI/Docs-as-code+on+Zoomin).
+To enable publishing of the microsite content as a new _bundle_ on the Zoomin production doc portal you must create a classification file, properties file, and zip file as detailed in [Docs-as-code on Zoomin](https://techweb.axway.com/confluence/display/RDAPI/Docs-as-code+on+Zoomin).

-When this is set up you must manually FTP the zip file to Zoomin to trigger an upload of the Netlify microsite content.
+When this is set, up manually FTP the zip file to Zoomin to trigger an upload of the Netlify microsite content.
+After you have verified the upload was successful and the documentation published as expected, do the following to automate the publishing process.

+1. Upload the classification and properties files to the [opendocs-gitlab repository](https://git.ecd.axway.org/documentation/opendocs-gitlab).
+This is the source repository for maintaining these files.

+2. Submit a ticket to the [R&D API Dev (RDAPI)](https://jira.axway.com/projects/RDAPI/issues/RDAPI-25390?filter=allopenissues) Jira project to request that your project be added as a job to the [Jenkins Open Docs project](https://apigw-builder.lab.dubl.axway.int/view/OpenDocs/) with access to deploy the job.
+Clone or refer to [RDAPI-25716](https://jira.axway.com/browse/RDAPI-25716?) as an example.

+3. After the ticket is completed and you have access to deploy the job, sign into the [Jenkins Open Docs project](https://apigw-builder.lab.dubl.axway.int/view/OpenDocs/), click your project, and then click **Build with Parameters**.
+Select your doc portal environment (staging or production, and then click **Build**.

 ### Remove documentation content from main Axway-Open-Docs repo (optional)